haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <details style="background-color:#DAE4E7"><summary><b>See answer:</b>
 </summary>
 <p>Both cross-links are violated, but especially the one between core residue 5394  and C82 residue 472 (>70A!).
-The EM fitting solution for C82 was rather well defined according to PowerFit.
+The EM fitting solution for C82+C34wHTH3 was well defined according to PowerFit.
 There seems thus to be discrepancy between the EM and MS data.
 Another explanation could be conformational changes in the structures that are not accounted for in our modelling.</p>
 </details>
 <br>